Motorcycle boots are worth spending some money on. They can be the difference between walking away from a fall and wearing a cast for several months.

-This urban style boot is cut just above the ankle and uses a fairly slim design (compared to a touring boot, for example).
+This urban-style boot is cut just above the ankle and uses a relatively slim design (compared to a touring boot, for example).

-They’re also lightweight and a little more comfortable to walk around in than some touring style options.
+They’re also lightweight and a little more comfortable to walk around than some touring style options.

 The solid construction creates a supportive feeling boot that offers decent protection.
 Sturdy counters at the heel and toe reinforce the structure, and a leather pad covers the toe area in contact with the gear selector.